 - The full title of your project

-- A statement confirming that you undertook the work yourself without assistance other than that of a supervisor
+- A statement confirming that you undertook the work yourself without assistance other than that of a supervisor or tutor

 A panel of three judges will consider the applications anonymously.
 The decision of the judges is final; no communications will be entered into.

 An award will be made to a winner and runner up.
-The winner and runner-up are usually notified by 1st September.
+The winner and runner-up are usually notified by 1 September.

 The award, which is funded by the CMHP, will enable attendance at the CMHP Annual Conference, where the award will be presented.
 All accommodation and reasonable travel costs will be funded as part of the bursary.
 Two years membership to the CMHP will also be provided.
 The award is not transferable, and no cash alternative is available.

-2016: No award made
+2021-2022: No award made

-2013: No award made
+2013-2019: No award made

 2012: Joanne Woodward, Five Borough Partnership NHS Foundation Trust, for “Antipsychotics in dementia: Are patients treated under shared care arrangements being reviewed in accordance with national guidance”.